 We are only going to scratch the surface on the types of deals and arrangements that you might see out there.
 Our intent with this section is to illustrate some of the considerations.
 One of the common statements we get from clients at WCG is, “I have a guy who is giving me $100,000 to help me start my business.”
 Our next response is, “Will the guy be an investor, lender or both?”
-And then stunned silence… which is certainly re-assuring.
+Then your response is stunned silence… which is certainly re-assuring.
 Not!

 There are many ways to handle this, and no one way is always the best.
 It depends on humans, emotions and personal objectives.
 Don’t forget the golden rule where the person with the gold makes the rules (you hear this often in our book, but it is so true).

 Investor is Truly a Lender

 Investor is a Lender with Profit Interest

 Same as above, but once the loan is paid back the investor continues in an economic interest capacity and has claim to some of the profits.
-Perhaps this claim expires in some set time, such as five years.
+Perhaps this claim expires at a predetermined time such as five years following loan re-payment.
 This is tricky since the investor is both a lender and an owner of sorts which could be conflicted.

-Investor is a Lender with Interest Upon Sale
+Investor is a Lender with an Interest Upon Sale